Whatsapp Icon

 I just returned to work in September.
 My dream job was to work as an architect and do heritage.
 And I finally just got to do that, work for an architect and do heritage, and then I would get diagnosed with cancer.
 So it was really hard not being able to do that.
 So actually going back to work was exciting.

 Also, I want to travel more.
-I haven't really travelled at all.
-I basically stayed in Ontario, Canada and would like to go and see other countries and see other things.
+I haven't travelled at all.
+I stayed in Ontario, Canada and would like to go and see other countries and see other things.
 My career is in architecture and I want to see different architecture other than Canada's.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance